njhammond/generate_bridge_wikipedia_entries/README.md

 Given a set of CSV files that contains a list of awards, honors, winners from Bridge events, the script generates the Bridge accomplishments for each player.

+See the players directory for a list of current output.

 Install
 ==